Colin Steele (singer): Background

 Colin Steele began recording and performing dance/house music with Dj International records at age 11 in Chicago Illinois.

 Acting

 Colin Steele landed the role of Jermaine Jackson in The Jacksons: An American Dream.
-He hosted the children's television talk show Club HT Live, and sang lead vocals on "In The Still Of The Night" in Whoopi Goldberg's Sister Act II.
+He hosted the children's television talk show Club HT Live, and sang lead vocals on "In the Still of the Night" in Whoopi Goldberg's Sister Act 2: Back in the Habit.
 Colin was accepted to UCLA and graduated with a BA in music.

 Music

 Steele began performing in clubs in Los Angeles, Paris, and New York City.
 He decided to move to New York City.
-In 2006 Colin released his first CD of music, titled Colin Steele.
-In 2009 Colin flew to Rio de Janeiro and filmed the music video for the song "More Of You".
+In 2006, Colin released his first CD of music, titled Colin Steele.
+In 2009, Colin flew to Rio de Janeiro and filmed the music video for the song "More Of You".